Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Discussion, Future Work, and Open Problems

-In this paper, we have proposed algorithms for the problems of medoid estimation, outlier identification, classification and clustering when given only ordinal distance information.
-We argue that information of the form \eqref{my_quest} is particularly useful, as it can be related to the lens depth function, which is an instance of a statistical depth function, and $k$-relative neighborhood graphs.
-As a byproduct, we have devised an algorithm for $k$-RNG estimation and discussed some tricky issues involved when the ordinal data is noisy, which might be relevant beyond the field of machine learning.
-Our algorithms solve the problems by direct approaches, instead of constructing an ordinal embedding of a data set in an intermediate step.
-Thus they avoid some of the problems inherent in such embedding approaches.
-Our algorithms are appealingly simple and can easily be parallelized.
-As we have seen in the experiments, they are comparable or only slightly inferior to embedding approaches in terms of the quality of the produced solution.
-However, they are always faster and can easily be applied to even large problems that can by no means be handled by an embedding approach. \\
+In this paper, we have proposed algorithms for the problems of medoid estimation, outlier identification, classification, and clustering when given only ordinal distance information.
+We argue that information of the form \eqref{my_quest} is particularly useful as it can be related to the lens depth function, which is an instance of a statistical depth function, and $k$-relative neighborhood graphs.
+Our algorithms solve the problems by direct approaches instead of constructing an ordinal embedding of a data set as an intermediate step.
+Thus they avoid some of the problems inherent in such an embedding approach (discussed in Section~\ref{subsubsection_relwork_ordinalembedding}).
+In particular, the running time of our algorithms is lower by several orders of magnitude.
+In a number of experiments on small data sets we have demonstrated that our algorithms are competitive with or at least not much worse than an embedding approach in terms of the quality of the produced solution.
+We also performed some experiments on medium-sized data sets, for which there was already no hope to compute an ordinal embedding in somewhat reasonable time, but still our algorithms yielded useful results.
+Our algorithms are appealingly simple and can easily and highly efficiently be parallelized.
+Hence, we believe that they are a useful alternative to the generic ordinal embedding approach and applicable in situations in which embedding algorithms are not. \\